kiemlicz/gtrello/README.md

 1. Deploy -> Test Deployments -> Install

 Somewhere along the setup or publish you might be asked to enable AppScript API which must be done.
+If not then navigate to [GCloud](https://console.cloud.google.com/), setup dedicated project and find `Apps Script API` -> `Enable`

 ### Enable Trello access
 To enable Trello API access, create [new integration](https://trello.com/power-ups/admin), name it `GTrello`

 ### Authorize Trello
+Once the add-on is installed:
+- `Authorize access`
-Once the add-on is installed, provide API key from Trello (`GTrello` power-up, `API key` tab) and follow authorization dialog.
+- then provide API key from Trello (`GTrello` power-up, `API key` tab) and follow authorization dialog.
   Copy token, close the window and paste token to GTrello add-on.
   Provide the Trello list name.
   All cards from all user's boards from that particular list will be displayed.

 ### Developing
 Simply after changes run